NgLam2911/InvCraft/README.md

 # Planned for future update
 - [ ] Custom ingredients, result process
     - [ ] Any meta match, EX: Any planks
-    - [ ] Transfer NBT from ingredients to result.w
+    - [ ] Transfer NBT from ingredients to result